guanfengliu/closechain/README.md

 topological components.

 ## 2. video
-Animations for all examples in paper 2 under /paper
+Animations for all examples in paper 2 under /paper.

 ## 3. common
  Common libraries, functions (such as collision checking, random loop sampling, configure drawing， etc.)
-, and utilities which are used in both M-PRM (modified PRM) and M-RRT （modified RRT) algorithms
+, and utilities which are used in both M-PRM (modified PRM) and M-RRT （modified RRT) algorithms.

 ## 4. M-PRM
-Latest version of modified PRM algorithm,  used for solving the two challenging narrow-passage problems (example 7,8 in paper  narrow-passage-LT.pdf)
+Latest version of modified PRM algorithm,  used for solving the two challenging narrow-passage problems (example 7,8 in paper  narrow-passage-LT.pdf).

 ## 5. M-RRT
-Latest version of modified RRT algorithm,  used for solving the challenging climbing problem invovling  narrow passages (example 9 in the paper narrow-passage-LT.pdf)
+Latest version of modified RRT algorithm,  used for solving the challenging climbing problem invovling  narrow passages (example 9 in the paper narrow-passage-LT.pdf).

 ## 6. oldversion-M-PRM
-contains the following m-script
+contains the following m-script:

 ### 6.1 ClosedChainMotionPlan.m
       The main function for implementing a sampling based roadmap algorithm based on the inputs of link length vector, start and goal configs,